toxinu/sushi/README.md

 ## Presentation

 Sushi is a modular Python bundler.
-Use [Jinja2][1] for file rendering.
+But it's goal is not to give you the perfect template but to create your own.

 ### Installation